EvanXiaa/Note/README.md

 # Note
+[2021.10.31] a spider for collecting CVE from 2014-now(by default) with key word 'race' and the result

 [2021.10.20] An Overview of JS Engine Fuzzing

 [2021.10.18] Detecting Concurrency Vulnerabilities Based on Partial Orders of Memory and Thread Events(FSE 2021)